bentonow/bento-wordpress-sdk/README.md

 # Bento SDK for WordPress & WooCommerce!
 [![Build Status](https://travis-ci.org/bentonow/bento-wordpress-sdk.svg?branch=master)](https://travis-ci.org/bentonow/bento-wordpress-sdk)

-🍱 Simple, powerful eCommerce analytics for WordPress & WooCommerce projects!
+🍱 Simple, powerful email marketing for WordPress websites.

 Track events, update data, record LTV and more.
 Data is stored in your Bento account so you can easily research and investigate what's going on.